owenBeresford/oab1-conf/README.md

 Assorted *nix tool configs, for me.

 This is a project I need, not a project that I have.
+"Nevermore" the raven croaks.

 Requirements :
 * bashrc and related